This Is What Happens to Your Body When You Don’t Get Enough Sleep

 Your brain doesn’t work as well

-When you don’t get adequate sleep—whether due to a chronic issue like sleep apnea, lifestyle reasons like long work hours or raising young children, or bad habits like bingeing on Facebook before bed—it may take a toll on your brain’s ability to function.
+When you don’t get adequate sleep—whether due to a chronic issue like sleep apnea, lifestyle reasons such as long work hours or raising young children, or bad habits like bingeing Netflix before bed—it may take a toll on your brain’s ability to function.
 “MRI imaging shows lack of sleep reduces blood flow to areas of the brain that control higher-level thought processes,” says Richard Shane, PhD, a Boulder-based behavioral sleep specialist and the founder of the Sleep Easily method.
 “It impairs your problem-solving abilities, slows your cognitive speed, and decreases constructive thinking skills and logical reasoning.”
-To help you prep for a good night of sleep, check out these 19 daily habits for better sleep.

 You become forgetful